-The National Hemophilia Foundation Medical and Scientific Advisory Council has guidelines for the treatment of hemophilia and other bleeding disorders (revised March 2022).4 Corifact is recommended in patients who have Factor XIII deficiency.
+The National Hemophilia Foundation Medical and Scientific Advisory Council (MASAC) has guidelines for the treatment of hemophilia and other bleeding disorders (revised March 2022).4 Tretten is recommended in patients who have factor XIII deficiency who lack the factor XIII-A subunit.
+It will not work in patients who only lack factor XIII-B subunit.